skywind3000/asyncrun.vim/README.md

     $VIM_VERSION   - Value of v:version
     $VIM_COLUMNS   - How many columns in vim's screen
     $VIM_LINES     - How many lines in vim's screen
+	$VIM_SVRNAME   - Value of v:servername for +clientserver usage

 These environment variables wrapped by `$(...)` (eg. `$(VIM_FILENAME)`) will also be expanded in the parameters.